pavanw3b/MyHTMLSanitizer/README.md

 **Date:** 21st of April, 2018<br />
 **Place:** ServiceNow, Hyderabad, India

+**Note:** This is a basic app.
+We will keep enhancing this sanitizer script step by step.
+The final solution is in the *fina_solution* branch.

 ### Setup Instructions:
 - Download & install Python3
 - Get <a href="https://www.jetbrains.com/pycharm/download/" target="_blank">PyCharm CE</a> or a python IDE of your choice.